mpalmer/lvmsync/README.md

 you don't need `lvmsync`, you need `pvmove`.

+### Taking a space- and IO-efficient snapshot of an LV

+But wait, there's more!  `lvmsync` also has the ability to dump out the snapshot data to disk, rather than immediately applying it to another block device.

+To do this, use the `--pipe` option when you're running `lvmsync`, and instead of writing the changes to another block device, it'll instead dump the "change stream" to stdout (so redirect somewhere useful).
+This allows you to dump the changes to a file, or do some sort of fancy footwork to transfer the data to another lvmsync process to apply the changes to a block device.

+For example, if you just wanted to take a copy of the contents of a snapshot, you could do something like this:

+    lvmsync --pipe /dev/somevg/somelv-snapshot >~/somechanges

+At a later date, if you wanted to apply those writes to a block device, you'd do it like this:

+    lvmsync --apply ~/somechanges /dev/somevg/someotherlv

+You can also do things like do an lvmsync *from* the destination -- this is useful if (for example) you can SSH from the destination to the source machine, but not the other way around (fkkn firewalls, how do they work?).
+You could do this by running something like the following on the destination
+machine:

+    ssh srcmachine lvmsync --pipe /dev/srcvg/srclv-snap | lvmsync --apply - /dev/destvg/destlv

 ## Theory of Operation

 This section is for those people who can't sleep well at night without